The Fundamentals of SMS

 Shared Virtual Numbers:

-If you decide to not purchase a dedicated virtual number, a free shared number will often be your default option.
+If you don't lease a dedicated virtual number, a free shared number is your default option.

-Just like it sounds, they’re shared between other businesses.
-It doesn’t end there though.
-The shared number changes from time to time from a pool of rotating numbers.
+There are a couple of caveats though.
+You share the number with other businesses.
+The number also changes from time to time from a pool of rotating numbers.

 Imagine yourself receiving 3 SMS from the same business but each from a different number.